microsoft/r-server-hospital-length-of-stay/Visualize_Results.md

 2. In the Query Editor, with the first Query selected (Metadata_Facilities), if the data table does not appear, click on the `Advanced Editor`.
  <br/>
  <img src="images/vis2.png" >

-3. In the dialog, replace the pathname with the the path from your computer.
+ In the dialog, replace the pathname with the the path from your computer.
 Click `Done` on the dialog.
  <br/>
  <img src="images/vis3.png" >

-4. If you are connecting to a SQL Server on a different machine, in the next three queries replace "localhost" with the SQL Server IP address.
+4. (Skip this step if your SQL Server is on the same machine as your PowerBI file.)
+If you are connecting to a SQL Server on a different machine, in the next three queries replace "localhost" with the SQL Server IP address.
 For now, ignore the permission alerts.
  <img src="images/vis3b.png">

 5. Next, click on `Close` and `Apply`.
 If prompted, select `Yes`.